 This take-charge attitude comes thanks to the skills and knowledge they acquired via education and work experience.

-Given that leadership and management is a huge aspect of day-to-day life as a CIO, incredible business acumen is also essential.
+Given that leadership and management is huge aspect of day-to-day life as a CIO, incredible business acumen is also essential.
 Whether you develop that over time by steadily moving from one position to the next, or you study the skills of great leaders, it’s an absolute must.

 CIO Salary Expectations